In Guezzam: Geography

 In Guezzam lies in the barren Tanezrouft region of far southern Algeria.
 The landscape is sandy, with frequent sand dunes interspersed with sandstone outcrops.
 As the town is located in the southern extremity of the nation, the Gulf of Guinea is closer to it than the Mediterranean coast in the north.
 The distance from In Guezzam to 11 African capital cities is shorter as the crow flies than the distance to Algiers.

 Climate

 In Guezzam has a hot desert climate (Köppen climate classification BWh), with long, extremely hot summers and short, very warm winters.
-Despite an extremely dry climate, some occasional rainfall occur during the months of August and September due to the influence of the far northern edge of the West African Monsoon, unlike most of the Algerian Desert.
+Despite an extremely dry climate, some occasional rainfall occurs during the months of August and September due to the influence of the far northern edge of the West African Monsoon, unlike most of the Algerian Desert.
 Averages high temperatures soar during the height of the long summer season, with daytime highs always over 40 °C (104 °F) during nearly 4 months and even above 45 °C (113 °F).